Eye Movement Desensitisation and Reprocessing (EMDR)

 Information processing appears to be a major element in the procedure, and Dr Shapiro often describes the technique as an Information Processing Model.
 One hypothesis is that when disturbing events occur, the normal information-processing system becomes imbalanced or blocked, rather like a record player needle that has become stuck in the groove.
 The mind goes over and over the same event, replaying it, without it resulting in the degree of information processing that we normally need so that things can move on.
 It is believed that this is what may be happening when an individual experiences “flashbacks”.

-There is some evidence that the eye movements perform a similar function to those that occur during REM sleep (when we dream), which we already know to have a vital information-processing function.
+There is some evidence that the eye movements perform a similar function to those that occur during REM sleep (when we dream), which we already know has a vital information-processing function.
 The eye movements used appear to stimulate the person’s information processing ability when it has become stuck through trauma.
 Much research is currently in progress to provide more concrete answers (particularly neuropsychological research) as to the precise nature of the effectiveness of EMDR.
 EMDR also contains within its procedures other elements recognisable from more traditional therapies, which are known to work well.
 EMDR is quite different from hypnosis and no trance state is induced, no suggestions are made and the changes that occur are purely the result of the client’s own innate and health seeking processes.

 The client is always in control of the process.